William W. Wick: Career

 After practicing law in Connersville, Indiana, Wick served as Clerk of the Indiana House of Representatives in 1820 and Assistant Clerk for the Indiana Senate in 1821.
 Appointed to a state judgeship, he served as President Judge of the Fifth Judicial Circuit from 1822 to 1825, presiding over the first court in Morgan County, Indiana.
 He moved to Indianapolis in 1822.
 He was the Quartermaster General in 1826.

 He was then Indiana's Secretary of State until 1829.
-He returned to the Fifth Judicial Circuit, first as a Prosecutor until 1831, and from 1834 to 1837 he was again a President Judge.
-He presided over the trial about the Fall Creek massacre, which resulted in the first recorded case of a white man being sentenced to death for crimes against Native Americans.
+He returned to the Fifth Judicial Circuit, first as a Prosecutor until 1831, and, from 1834 to 1837, he was again a President Judge.
+He presided over the trial about the Fall Creek massacre, which resulted in the first recorded case of a white man being sentenced to death for crimes against Native Americans under U.S. law.

-In 1838, Wick was elected to the Twenty-sixth Congress as a Democrat, and began his first term in March 4, 1839.
+In 1838, Wick was elected to the Twenty-sixth Congress as a Democrat, and began his first term on March 4, 1839.
 Having failed in his bid for reelection, he resumed his private law practice in Indianapolis.

-He was elected to the Twenty-ninth and Thirtieth Congress, and served from March 4, 1845 to March 3, 1849.
+He was elected to the Twenty-ninth and Thirtieth Congress, and served from March 4, 1845, to March 3, 1849.
 In 1846, during the debates about the Wilmot Proviso, he proposed an amendment to extend the Missouri Compromise line to the Pacific coast.
-Wick feared that free blacks would flood the urban northeast.
+Wick feared that free blacks would "flood" the urban northeast.
 The proposal was defeated 89–54.
 The Wilmot Proviso passed the House and was defeated in the Senate.

 Wick was a leading opponent of racial mixing and integration, and famous for his opposition to the annexation of Mexican territory.
 He stated: "I do not want any mixed races in our Union, nor men of any color except white, unless they be slaves.
 Certainly not as voters or legislators."
-He also served as Secretary of the Indiana Colonization Society (affiliated with the American Colonization Society), which helped to establish Liberia as a homeland for free blacks.
+He served as Secretary of the Indiana Colonization Society (affiliated with the American Colonization Society), which helped to establish Liberia as a homeland for free blacks.

 He sat as a judge of the Circuit Court for a third time from 1850 to 1853.
 In 1853, President Franklin Pierce appointed him Postmaster of Indianapolis, in which capacity he served until April 6, 1857.
 Later he served as Adjutant General in the State Militia.
 He moved to Franklin, Indiana, in 1857, where he continued his law practice.
 He sat as a judge of the Circuit Court for a fourth time until the Autumn of 1859, for a total of 15 years on the bench.
 In 1860, he supported Stephen A. Douglas's campaign for president by giving speeches throughout Indiana.